DPA (GDPR)

 Source code scans are performed on in-scope application source code to detect potential vulnerabilities prior to the release of source code into the production environment.
 Any high-risk vulnerabilities are tracked to remediation prior to the promotion of each change into the production environment.

-9. Physical Security
+1. Physical Security

-The data importer has a cloud-based infrastructure in AWS and relies on this subservice organisation to operate physical access controls to the data centres hosting the data importer's infrastructure.
+The data importer has a cloud-based infrastructure in AWS and relies on this subservice organization to operate physical access controls to the data centres hosting the data importer's infrastructure.
 Additionally, the data importer does not own any facilities containing information assets which would require physical security controls to be implemented.

-10. Endpoint Security
+1. Endpoint Security

 The data importer has enforced the following mobile device hardening standards for laptops and mobile phones: